 In cases where an exemption is granted, an individual will be issued a green bracelet with the words “SEBTS Mask Exemption” embossed on the bracelet to identify that an exemption has been granted.
 Individuals that are granted an exemption are required to take extra care to maintain proper spatial distancing.
 In the classroom setting and while moving around campus, those with an exemption are required to maintain at least 6 feet distancing from other individuals.
 SEBTS does offer a wide selection of online classes that might be more suited for those with medical conditions preventing them from wearing masks.
 A request for an exemption must be submitted to the Dean of Students Office by emailing John Hare at email@example.com.

 What if I choose not to follow the mask requirement?

 Students who do not follow the campus mask policy will be asked to put on a face covering immediately or leave the campus.
-Failure to comply with the mask requirement will result in a fine system that follows the parking fine policy starting with a warning.
-Repeated offenses could lead to disciplinary suspension.

 Will Magnolia Kitchen reopen?

 Yes.
 There will be numerous guidelines in place to promote the safety of both customers and employees, including face masks, enforced social distancing for food lines, and boxed meals prepared by Magnolia Kitchen staff.
 Baked goods, condiments, utensils, and the like will now be individually wrapped.
 All meals will be served “to-go” and the self-serve line will be closed.

 Will there be on-campus events in Fall 2020?

 Most Fall 2020 events will not be on-campus/in person.
 Events are encouraged to be hybrid or online format.